StarRocks/starrocks/docs/en/using_starrocks/data_lake_query_acceleration_with_materialized_views.md

 ### Choose a suitable refresh strategy

-Currently, StarRocks cannot detect partition-level data changes in Hudi catalogs and JDBC catalogs.
+Currently, StarRocks cannot detect partition-level data changes in Hudi catalogs.
 Therefore, a full-size refresh is performed once the task is triggered.

-For Hive Catalog， Iceberg Catalog (starting from v3.1.4) and JDBC catalog (starting from v3.1.4, only supports MySQL Range partitioning), StarRocks supports detecting data changes at the partition level.
+For Hive Catalog, Iceberg Catalog (starting from v3.1.4) and JDBC catalog (starting from v3.1.4, only for MySQL Range partitioning), StarRocks supports detecting data changes at the partition level.
 As a result, StarRocks can:

 - Refresh only the partitions with data changes to avoid full-size refresh, reducing resource consumption caused by refresh.